Wedding Photographer at Hampton Court House

 There are rooms available for the bride and groom to get ready or ‘hide’ if they arrive early.
 When I arrived for Neema and Matthew’s wedding, she had already arrived and was in a room off the Main Hall, adding her finishing touches and keeping out of sight.

-Before the ceremony, Neema waited with her father and sister secretly in a room just off the main hall.
+Before the ceremony, Neema secretly waited in a room just off the main hall with her father and sister.
 Even though she had already arrived, the illusion was complete when she left by a side door to ‘arrive’ for the ceremony at the front by Rolls-Royce.

-Just inside the Main Hall, two family members greeting each other.
+Just inside the Main Hall, two family members greet each other.
 I stay back and discreetly take unnoticed shots like this.

 This portrait of the groom’s mum and sister cried out to be edited in vibrant colour.
 I took this just as they were arriving.